Seafood-Globalization-Lab/artis-model/README.md

 ## Installation Guide

+This project uses:
-This project uses Python 3.10.9 which can be downloaded [here](https://www.python.org/downloads/release/python-3109/) and RStudio which can be downloaded [here](https://posit.co/download/rstudio-desktop/).
+- Python 3.10.9 which can be downloaded [here](https://www.python.org/downloads/release/python-3109/)
+- R can be downloaded here [here](https://www.r-project.org/)
+- RStudio (IDE) can be downloaded [here](https://posit.co/download/rstudio-desktop/).

 It should take approximately 10 minutes to run this full installation.

+FIXIT: Specify exact versions for R installation & packages

-## Creating python virtual environment
+### Creating python virtual environment

 *NOTE*: This protocol may not be successful for every individual local machine.
 The interaction in package versions and computer architecture (*i.e.* arm64 M1, M2 chips) may complicate this virtual environment set up.
 We are working on setting up a portable docker image to increase the reproducibility of this code.